tloredo/sdss_legacy/README.md

 obj.xp()
 ```

-will open a new tab displaying the [SDSS DR16 Object Explorer](http://skyserver.sdss.org/dr16/en/tools/explore/Summary.aspx?) page for the object, showing an image thumbnail, a plot of the spectrum, and some key summary data.
+will open a new tab displaying the [SDSS DR16 Object Explorer](http://skyserver.sdss.org/dr16/en/tools/explore/Summary.aspx?) page for the object, showing an image thumbnail, a plot of the spectrum, and some key summary data (mnemonic: "xp" = "ExPlore").

 ```python
 obj.cutout()